aglotero/AIND-Planning/heuristic_analysis.md

 The technique that worked with more or less good time results and expansions for the three problems is the *h_ignore_preconditions*, so this is the best choice.
+Ignoring pre-condicions is a form of obtaining a relaxed form of the original problem more easy to solve (AIMA, Chapter 11, pg 386), then the solution for the relaxed version is a optimal solution for the original problem.